isotopp/isotopp.github.io/content/posts/2020-09-24-mysql-deleting-data.md

 If there are fewer than 5 partitions in total, we generate new partitions no matter what.

-If there are not at least 5 partitions with no rows int them, we create new partitions.
+If there are not at least 5 partitions with no rows' int them, we create new partitions.

 If we did nothing, we wait for 1/10th of a second and then check again.